 Families may choose eldercare mediation because it's a good way to settle tough family problems without hiring attorneys.
 It's usually faster and costs less than going to court.

-Left to themselves and with a good mediator to help them along, family members can often solve family problems.
+With a good mediator to help them along, family members can often solve family problems.
 And since they come up with the solutions themselves, they are more likely to make sure that the solutions work.

 When should a family choose eldercare mediation?